Redetermination - JA DME

 - Send completed form and any applicable documentation (may include the Advance Beneficiary Notice of Noncoverage (ABN), office notes, operative reports, trip reports, etc.) to appropriate address or fax number

-- Include proper and legible documentation - Include legible medical records, prescriptions, refill requests, proof of delivery, Certificates of Medical Necessity (CMNs), DME Information Forms (DIFs), and/or the Advance Beneficiary Notice of Noncoverage (ABN) as appropriate.
+- Include proper and legible documentation - Include legible medical records, prescriptions, refill requests, proof of delivery, and/or the Advance Beneficiary Notice of Noncoverage (ABN) as appropriate.
 Do not include a corrected claim

 - If medical notes are handwritten and/or illegible, the appeal will remain denied as there is no medical documentation to review.
 If any illegible documentation is submitted, it will be excluded as only legible pieces are considered as part of appeal request

 - View the Extrapolation webpage for more information about submitting an Extrapolation Redetermination request

 Requests made after the 120-day time limit must include an explanation regarding the late file.